luminaxster/swe432-heroku-react/README.md

 npm install
 ```

-## C. Deploying your app
+## C. Deploying your React app

 This is section is similar to what we did for the servlet project, the goal is to link this GitHub repo to Heroku so when you push your changes to the repo Heroku will detect those changes and redeploy your app.

 ### Go to your Heroku dashboard

-4. In the main page, create a new app.
+1. In the main page, create a new app.

 Go to the app's settings tab:

-5. In Config Vars, reveal them, and add the key `NODE_MODULES_CACHE` with value `false`.
+2. In Config Vars, reveal them, and add the key `NODE_MODULES_CACHE` with value `false`.

-6. In Buildpacks, add a new buildpack, and save changes after entering the following buildpack URL:
+3. In Buildpacks, add a new buildpack, and save changes after entering the following buildpack URL:
 ```Http
 https://buildpack-registry.s3.amazonaws.com/buildpacks/mars/create-react-app.tgz
 ```

 Go to the app's deploy tab:

-7. In Deploy method, choose `GitHub`.
+4. In Deploy method, choose `GitHub`.
-8. In Connect to GitHub, type your new repo name(`<your_new_repo_name>`) and search for it, and connect to it from the list.
+5. In Connect to GitHub, type your new repo name(`<your_new_repo_name>`) and search for it, and connect to it from the list.
-9. In Automatic deploys, enable automatic deploy.
+6. In Automatic deploys, enable automatic deploy.
-10. In Manual deploy, deploy the "master" branch.
+7. In Manual deploy, deploy the "master" branch.
-11. A build log will appear, wait until it finishes building and deploying the app.
+8. A build log will appear, wait until it finishes building and deploying the app.
-12. In Deploy to Heroku, a view option will appear, it will open a browser tab with the public URL of the app.
+9. In Deploy to Heroku, a view option will appear, it will open a browser tab with the public URL of the app.

 Your React app is now deployed.